October 03, 2015

 Stiles drops by.

-Teen Wolf debuted on CBS beginning September 13th, 1986 and was successful enough to be renewed for a second season.
+Teen Wolf debuted on CBS on September 13th, 1986 and was successful enough to be renewed for a second season.
 Unfortunately, the 1986 voice actors’ strike halted production on the series, resulting in only 8 more episodes being produced.
 CBS did keep it on the schedule for an additional season comprised entirely of reruns.
 The series was written by Rowby Goren, Gordon Kent, Pamela Hickey, Dennys McCoy, Michael Reaves, Bruce Reid Shaefer and Linda Woolverton, with Buzz Dixon serving as the story editor and Loeb and Weisman retained as creative consultants.
 The opening theme was composed by John Lewis Parker and Barry Mann with vocals by Steve Tyrell, while the closing theme was composed by Ashley Hall and Stephanie Tyrell with vocals by Hall.
 The rest of the music was composed by David Kitay, Richard Kosinki, Wells Christie, James Donnellan and Parker.

 The DVD cover.